StevenMayher/432-2022/classes/class15/README.md

 ### A Few Last Thoughts on Project A

-I asked people in the Minute Paper to tell me what their biggest concern was about the Minute Paper.
-Some common concerns were:
+I asked people in the [Minute Paper](https://bit.ly/432-2022-min-14-feedback) to tell me what their biggest concern was about Project A. Some common concerns were:

 - Getting it finished on time.
 - Making sure I meet all of the requirements.